wlandau/fbseqCUDA/README.md

 CUDA_HOME = /usr/local/cuda
 ```

 but this may not be correct for your system.
-Replace `/usr/local/cuda` to the installation of CUDA on your computer.
+Replace `/usr/local/cuda` with the correct path to the installation of CUDA on your computer.